 An audiologist working in a company not focused on you might be limited in what they can offer you in relation to long-term care, no matter how good they are.

 See if you can find any information on how the audiologists working in the company are trained in the company’s philosophies.
 It is all good and well having wonderful content, but if there are no processes in place to ensure all the audiologists working in the company follow the same line of thinking, then the results could be lacking.

 Read their customer reviews

-More Google detailed reviews with a positive score generally indicates that the clinic is doing well regarding customer outcomes.
+More Google detailed reviews with a positive score generally indicate that the clinic is doing well regarding customer outcomes.
 Make sure there is a mix of new clients and clients who have been doing business with the company for a few years represented in the reviews.
-It is easier to keep a new client happy, than to keep clients who have been with the company for years happy.
+It is easier to keep a new client happy than to keep clients who have been with the company for years happy.
 Look for audiologist names that keep coming up in these reviews.

 Are they responsive?

 When you first contact a hearing clinic where your candidate audiologist works, take special note of how quickly you are responded to.